AnthonyLe632/AnthonyLe632/README.md

 ### :notebook: Short introduction:
 <br>I am a fresh graduate student majoring in International Business.
 I love incorporating data into Business and Decision-making, especially in the field of E-commerce & Digital Marketing.

-I am a self-starter and am taking steps steadily and gradually to advance my skills and my professional <br />
+I am a self-starter and am taking steps steadily and gradually to advance my skills and my professional. <br />
 ### :flags: Hobbies:
 * Reading :book: